pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 # CRUD Operations

 Fundamental database operations include creating new records, removing records, updating records, and deleting records - hence the acronym CRUD.
-The below will demonstrate some examples of each.
+The below will demonstrate examples of each.

 ## Remove and Create

-The task below will be to remove a record, or multiple records, capture the data in a Javascript variable, and then perform an insertion operation to put them back into the collection.
+To demonstrate the actions of removing a record, creating a record, and saving a record to a Javascript variable, we will capture the last record's data in a variable, remove that record, and then re-insert it from the variable.

 ### Remove and Re-Insert the Last Record

-To capture the data of the <code>clicks</code>-collection record that we will momentarily delete, we use the <code>find()</code> operation combined with a <code>sort</code>:
+To capture the data of the <code>clicks</code> record that we will momentarily delete, we use the <code>find()</code> operation combined with <code>sort</code> and <code>limit</code>.

 ```js
 // capture data in a javascript variable
 var lastDoc = db.clicks.find().sort({ _id: -1 }).limit(1).next();
 ````

-And the data is then presented in JSON format.
+The data is represented in JSON format.

 ```js
 // {